mozilla/jetstream-config/README.md

 from_expression = '(SELECT submission_date, client_id, is_default_browser FROM my_cool_table)'
 ```

-Learn more about defining a segment data source in the [mozanalysis documentation](moza-segment-ds).
+Learn more about defining a segment data source in the [mozanalysis documentation][moza-segment-ds].

 [moza-segment-ds]: https://mozilla.github.io/mozanalysis/api/segments.html#mozanalysis.segments.SegmentDataSource